duprasf/php-base-laminas-new-app/readme.md

 only be used when your title requires HTML tage (ex: abbr).
 * extra-css, this allow the page to have its own css style sheet.
 Format: /css/style1.css|/css/style2.css
-* extra-js, this allow the page to have its own javascript file loaded.
+* extra-js, this allow the page to have its own JavaScript file loaded.
 Format: /js/js1.js|/js/js2.js

 ```php